The Research Lab at LMC

 LMC research biologists have one of the most comprehensive datasets in the world.
 These datasets are invaluable not only to scientists but also to local, national and international coastal managers.
 They form the basis for conservation decisions used to promote the recovery of sea turtle populations not only in Florida, but world-wide.

-This dataset includes records from 1979 to 2016 with the most robust data from the last 16 years.
+This dataset includes records from 1979 to now.
 Information collected (in some years supported by Palm Beach County contracts) includes:

 • Nest and False Crawl Counts